JunzhL/InboxGenius/README.md

 ## Usage

 - **Inbox Management**: View and manage your emails through the web interface.
 Use the smart search feature to find emails based on context, not just keywords.
+More precise input leads to better results.
 - **AI Suggestions**: Enable or customize AI suggestions for better email prioritization and automation.
 - **Custom Automation**: Set up rules and automation to further streamline your inbox based on your workflow.